Plains Indigenous peoples: Background

 In The Island of Formosa (1903), former US Consul to Formosa James W. Davidson presented the first English-language account of the indigenous peoples of the whole island, which was almost entirely based on the comprehensive work collected over several years of study by Ino Kanori, the foremost authority on the topic at the time.
 In Ino's eight-group classification, the Pepo, Puyuma, and Amis groups were known as "domesticated savages" (熟番, jukuban), primarily due to their abandonment of ancient customs.
 Of these three groups, only the Pepo lived in the western plains, where they remained to compete with the Chinese settlers (the Puyuma and Amis inhabited the eastern plains).

 The term Pepo (平埔 (píngpǔ, pêⁿ-po͘, flat plain)) referred to indigenous peoples that resided in the Formosan plains, rather than the highland mountainous regions.
 Plains indigenous peoples mainly settled in the west and central mountain regions of Taiwan.
-The term Sek-hoan (熟番 (shúfān, se̍k-hoan, well-cooked/familiar savages)) was also used to describe Plains indigenous peoples because they often lived closer to the coast and had more interaction with Dutch and Han Chinese immigrants, hence were more assimilated and civilised than highland indigenous peoples.
+The term Sek-hoan (熟番 (shúfān, se̍k-hoan, well-cooked/familiar savages)) was also used to describe Plains indigenous peoples because they often lived closer to the coast and had more interaction with Dutch and Han Chinese colonizers, hence were more assimilated and "civilised" than highland indigenous peoples.
 Mention of Plains indigenous peoples have appeared in Qing texts dating back as early as 1764.
 In summary, the Pepo were those Plains indigenous peoples who could still be easily distinguished from the Chinese, whereas the Sek-hoan had already thoroughly adopted Chinese customs, thus exhibiting no trace of their "ancient life".

 The Dutch, who had ruled Taiwan for 38 years, have left an imprint on the Plains indigenous people.
 The Sinkang manuscripts, which are bilingual land contracts written in Romanised letters, have become important historical documents for studying the Plains indigenous people.
 This Romanised tribal language was instructed by the Dutch commissaries in order to teach Christianity.
 Nevertheless, the Dutch influence on the Plains indigenous people has been limited to language and religion, reaching merely around the Tainan area.
 Only the influence of the Han Chinese has been far and long-standing.

 In the 17th century, Plains indigenous peoples were involved in the flourishing deerskin export market.
 Plains indigenous hunters often supplied deerskin to the Qing and Dutch regimes, in exchange for cash to trade for other goods and also to pay for taxes enforced under the new regimes.
 By the 18th century, the deerskin industry had diminished due to overhunting, and the inflow of Chinese immigrants began to take up much of the grazing land.
 Therefore, Plains indigenous peoples increasingly relied on plow agriculture and land rent from indigenous land reclaimed by Han settlers.